apache/polaris/README.md

 $ curl -i -X PUT -H "Authorization: Bearer $PRINCIPAL_TOKEN" -H 'Accept: application/json' -H 'Content-Type: application/json' \
   http://${POLARIS_HOST:-localhost}:8181/api/v1/catalogs \
-  -d '{"name": "snowflake", "id": 100, "type": "INTERNAL", "readOnly": false}'
+  -d '{"name": "polaris", "id": 100, "type": "INTERNAL", "readOnly": false}'
 ```

-This creates a catalog called `snowflake`.
+This creates a catalog called `polaris`.
 From here, you can use Spark to create namespaces, tables, etc.

 You must run the following as the first query in your spark-sql shell to actually use Polaris: